Skip to main content

 A Modern Degree Management, Planning, and Auditing Tool

-Once fully implemented, the Degree Planning/Audit platform will allow the university to:
+Once fully implemented, the Stellic Degree Planning/Audit platform will allow the Office of the University Registrar at Cornell University to:

 • Give students the tools to find, plan, and register for classes they need to fill degree requirements.